Silent-Winds/Archeon-Old/README.md

 ## 🏷️ Welcome to Archeon: Rebirth of History

 The Silent Winds team presents the Archeon mod!
 Archeon is a brand new dimension, full of new blocks, mobs and more!
 All you need to get there is a portal made of Mysterious Stone, filled with a magical energy made by the Wand of Nature!
-The Archeon mod is still in heavy development, currently in the last phase before official release of the Rebirth of History update.
+The Archeon mod is still in heavy development, but we just released the Rebirth of History update a few days ago!
+Go check it out on CurseForge: https://www.curseforge.com/minecraft/mc-mods/archeon/files - Some newer versions might also be released in a few days to fix some bugs!
 <a class="github-button" href="https://discord.gg/hhGPj8sMzT
 " data-icon="octicon-comment-discussion" aria-label="Chat on Discord"> 💬 Chat on Discord</a>